stephanbcbauer/standards.catena-x.github.io/blog/2023-09-01-OfficeHours.md

 ### FOSS

 - If you have some addition to the FAQ or LINKS you want to add, please create a PR
-- Open Committer Election within the next weeks, please double-check your Junk Mail Folder if you don't get the mail for the voting
+- Open Committer Election within the next weeks, please double-check your Junk Mail Folder if you didn't get the mail for the voting
 - Link to Committer Election: [Sahil Aggarwal](https://projects.eclipse.org/projects/automotive.tractusx/elections/election-sahil-aggarwal-committer-eclipse-tractus-x)
-- For the committers "Please vote for the new committers"
+- For the committers: "Please vote for the new committers"

 ## Open discussions

-- vault image as base image because of the Impact Hashicorp switch to [BSL](https://www.hashicorp.com/bsl) discussion
+- Discussion on vault image as base image related to the Hashicorp license switch to [BSL](https://www.hashicorp.com/bsl)
-- link to the [discussion](https://github.com/eclipse-tractusx/sig-infra/discussions/233) of licence switch from HashiCorps and issue link that was raised [issue](https://github.com/eclipse-tractusx/sig-infra/issues/247)
+- Link to the [discussion](https://github.com/eclipse-tractusx/sig-infra/discussions/233) of licence switch from HashiCorp and issue link that was raised [issue](https://github.com/eclipse-tractusx/sig-infra/issues/247)

 ## Session recording